-- 1. Submit a letter of appeal to the Vice Chancellor for Student Affairs within 10 working days of the denial. - 2.
+- 1. Submit a letter of appeal to the Vice Chancellor for Student Affairs within 10 University working days of the denial. - 2.
 The Vice Chancellor for Student Affairs will review your letter and either upholds the denial or will approve the organization to be registered.
+The decision of the Vice Chancellor for Student Affairs shall be final.